ena-infrastructure/specifications/ena-oauth2-profile.md

 - Resource Owner (RO) – An entity that grants access to a protected resource.
 When the resource owner is a physical person, the terms End User or simply User may be used.
 In this document, we sometimes use the abbreviation "RO".

-- Resource Server (RS) - A server that hosts a protected resource and requires a valid access token to grant access.
-In most practical cases, a protected resource is an API accessible over HTTP.
+- Resource Server (RS) - A server hosting protected resources, capable of accepting and responding to protected resource requests using access tokens.
 In this document, we sometimes use the abbreviation "RS".

 - Client - An application that makes requests to protected resources on behalf of a resource owner (user) with proper authorization.
 In some documentation concerning OAuth 2.0 and OpenID Connect, a client is sometimes referred to as a Relying Party.

 - Authorization Server (AS) - A server responsible for issuing access tokens to a client after the resource owner (user) has been successfully authenticated and has granted the necessary authorization rights.
 In this document, we sometimes use the abbreviation "AS".

+The OAuth 2.0 Authorization Framework: Bearer Token Usage, \[[RFC6750](#rfc6750)\], defines:

+- Protected Resource (PR) - A resource (for example, an HTTP service), which is protected by OAuth 2.0 and requires a valid access token for access.
+In this document, we sometimes use the abbreviation "PR".

 <a name="conformance"></a>
 ### 1.3.
 Conformance

-The profile document defines requirements for OAuth 2.0 resource servers, authorization servers, and clients.
+The profile document defines requirements for OAuth 2.0 protected resources, authorization servers, and clients.

 When an entity compliant with this profile interacts with other entities that also conform to this profile, in any valid combination, all entities MUST fully adhere to the features and requirements of this specification.
 Interactions with non-compliant entities are outside the scope of this specification.